Air compressor won’t start or it cuts off when refilling?

 ~ How long do you wait before the compressor starts properly?

 ~ When the compressor reaches normal cut-out pressure, do you hear it unload?

 ~ Can you feel the motor to determine if it’s excessively hot after filling the tank the first time?

 ~ How does the motor shut off?
 Does the pressure switch trip again, or is it still calling for air and the motor just stops?

-It might be start capacitor problem or could even be a pressure switch issue, but I’m not absolutely confident at this time.
-If the motor gets too hot, it might be a thermal overload with an auto reset issue.
+It might be a start capacitor problem or could even be a pressure switch issue, but I’m not absolutely confident at this time.
+If the motor gets too hot, it might be a thermal overload with an auto-reset issue.

 I Have the same compressor problem